Taiwolskit/leetcode/Algorithms/5. Longest Palindromic Substring/README.md

 **Hint 2:**

-If “aba” is a palindrome, is “xabax” and palindrome?
+If “aba” is a palindrome, is “xabax” a palindrome?
 Similarly is “xabay” a palindrome?

 **Hint 3:**